HomeArticle

 In the future, a brand - new underlying architecture will surely emerge, with a performance leap no less significant than Transformer's overwhelming advantage over LSTM back then.

-You know, the GPT empire is built on Transformer.
+It should be noted that the GPT empire is built on Transformer.

 ChatGPT, GPT - 4, o1, and Codex are all fruits of this architecture.